-Viviana was born in Cuba but moved to the United States as an infant, spending her formative years in Nebraska and Virginia, the latter which was to greatly influence her life, personality and art.
-She graduated from the University of Miami in Coral Gables, Florida with a Bachelor of Fine Arts degree later taking numerous graduate courses at Florida International University and at Barry University, also in Miami.
+Viviana was born in Cuba but moved to the United States as an infant, spending her formative years in Nebraska and Virginia.
+She graduated from the University of Miami in Coral Gables, Florida, with a Bachelor of Fine Arts degree, later taking numerous graduate courses at Florida International University and at Barry University.

 Immediately after graduation, Viviana began working as a set/graphic designer for WLTV23, a local Spanish television station.
-Within a few months she was promoted to assistant art director to the National network (now known as Univision).
+Within a few months, she was promoted to assistant art director at the National Network (now known as Univision).
 Here she worked as a set designer locally and abroad as needed.

-She was selected by Ford to do a one-woman exhibition in the prestigious Wynwood Art District; created a tabletop set for a Disney Halloween commercial; designed sets for Office Depot, Imagos, Sabor a Mexico, Ford, Homenage a Lucho Gatica, Cheyenne.
-Was a featured artist in a Big Brothers Big Sisters “Under Improvement” fund raiser as well as in His House galas.
+Ford selected her to do a one-woman exhibition in the Wynwood Art District; Viviana has created a tabletop set for a Disney Halloween commercial; designed sets for Office Depot, Imagos, Sabor a Mexico, Ford, Homenaje a Lucho Gatica, Cheyenne.
+Was a featured artist in a Big Brothers Big Sisters “Under Improvement” fundraiser as well as in His House galas.

-Viviana continues to paint and create, for commissions or sometimes for pleasure, in her studio in Miami, Florida USA.
+Viviana continues to paint and create, for commissions or sometimes for pleasure, in her studio Micco Florida

-Soobie Whitfield graduated from Trinity/Laban in 1985 with a BA(Hons) in Dance Theatre from Laban.
-Having spent a few years touring as a founder member of Insight Physical Theatre company, she went on to post-graduate training as a teacher and has enjoyed many successful years in education, as a Performing Arts teacher, director, choreographer, and Head of Department in Buckinghamshire schools and community groups.
-She is now in the final stages of an MA Applied Theatre at The Royal Central School of Speech and Drama, University of London during which she has undertaken placements with Signdance Collective, Theatre Centre and Theatre 503, Imperial College Hammersmith Hospital, Birmingham Hippodrome and Women in Theatre.
-These placements have mainly focussed on planning, delivering, and evaluating projects to specific under-represented or marginalised communities.
-Her current freelance work focuses on community, sustainable environment, education, and place.
-She is currently working with Signdance Collective as a local community co-ordinator on their ACE funded TIME project.
-She is a member of Culture Declares Emergency, Equity and The Climate Coalition and part of a successful bid for the Being Human Festival 2020.
+Soobie Whitfield graduated from Trinity/Laban in 1985 with a BA(Hons) in Dance Theatre.
+Having spent a few years touring as a founder member of Insight Physical Theatre company, she went on to post-graduate training as a teacher and has enjoyed many years in education, as a Performing Arts teacher, director and choreographer in Buckinghamshire schools and community groups.
+Recently Soobie successfully studied for an MA in Applied Theatre at The Royal Central School for Speech and Drama in London, with a focus on community, place and environment.
+Soobie is now focusing on freelance work and has been working with SDC on various community engagement projects.

 David D Omni